 Demos must be in English and should be formatted using the Eurographics format.
-A sample LaTeX document and a Word template are available.
+A sample LaTeX document is available.

 All demos must be submitted electronically as PDF, and may not exceed 6MB in size.
 Demos should be submitted in camera-ready format, meaning that they should not be anonymized and instead include full author names and affiliations.